EUROPE MARKETS: European Stocks Rebound From 2-month Low As Banks, Oil Giants Climb

 Continue Reading Below

-European stocks were set to break a four-session losing streak on Monday, buoyed by the commodities sector after upbeat manufacturing data from China and a continued rally in oil prices.
+European stocks broke a four-session losing streak on Monday, buoyed by the commodities sector after upbeat manufacturing data from China and a continued rally in oil prices.

 Banks also helped to lift the trading mood, rising on hopes of higher interest rates after hawkish comments from central bankers last week.

-The Stoxx Europe 600 index climbed 0.7% to 381.98, setting it on track to close in positive territory for the first time in five sessions.
+The Stoxx Europe 600 index climbed 1.1% to end at 383.41, marking its first close in positive territory in five sessions.
 The index on Friday finished at a more-than two-month low and ended the quarter down 0.5%.

 Commodity rally: Shares of miners and oil giants were posting some of the biggest gains in Monday's action.
 The mining companies advanced after a private gauge of China's factory activity rebounded in June to show an expansion (http://www.marketwatch.com/story/caixin-china-pmi-shows-june-manufacturing-rebound-2017-07-02), indicating an improvement in the country's manufacturing sector.
 China is a major user of natural resources, so any growth indications from there tend to boost the mining sector.